truenas/middleware/docs/userguide/index.rst

 `tuning(7) <http://www.freebsd.org/cgi/man.cgi?query=tuning>`_
 ) and in many sections of the
 `FreeBSD Handbook <http://www.freebsd.org/handbook>`_
 .

 **DANGER!** changing the value of a sysctl MIB is an advanced feature that immediately affects the kernel of the FreeNAS® system.
 **Do not change a MIB on a production system unless you understand the ramifications of that change.** A badly configured MIB could cause the system to become unbootable, unreachable via the network, or can cause the system to panic under load.
 Certain changes may break assumptions made by the FreeNAS® software.
 This means that you should always test the impact of any changes on a test system first.

-When a FreeBSD-based system boots,
-`loader.conf(5) <http://www.freebsd.org/cgi/man.cgi?query=loader.conf>`_
-is read to determine if any parameters should be passed to the kernel or if any additional kernel modules (such as drivers) should be loaded.
+A loader is only loaded when a FreeBSD-based system boots, as `loader.conf(5) <http://www.freebsd.org/cgi/man.cgi?query=loader.conf>`_ is read to determine if any parameters should be passed to the kernel or if any additional kernel modules (such as drivers) should be loaded.
 Since loader values are specific to the kernel parameter or driver to be loaded, descriptions can be found in the man page for the specified driver and in many sections of the
 `FreeBSD Handbook <http://www.freebsd.org/handbook>`_
 .

-FreeNAS® provides a graphical interface for managing loader values.
-This advanced functionality is intended to make it easier to load additional kernel modules at boot time.
 A typical usage would be to load a FreeBSD hardware driver that does not automatically load after a FreeNAS® installation.
 The default
 FreeNAS® image does not load every possible hardware driver.
 This is a necessary evil as some drivers conflict with one another or cause stability issues, some are rarely used, and some drivers just don't belong on a standard NAS system.
-If you need a driver that is not automatically loaded, you need to add a tunable.
+If you need a driver that is not automatically loaded, you need to add a loader.

-**DANGER!** adding a tunable is an advanced feature that could adversely effect the ability of the FreeNAS® system to successfully boot.
+**DANGER!** adding a loader is an advanced feature that could adversely effect the ability of the FreeNAS® system to successfully boot.
 It is
-**very important** that you do not have a typo when adding a tunable as this could halt the boot process.
+**very important** that you do not have a typo when adding a loader as this could halt the boot process.
 Fixing this problem requires physical access to the
 FreeNAS® system and knowledge of how to use the boot loader prompt as described in Recovering From Incorrect Tunables.
 This means that you should always test the impact of any changes on a test system first.

-To add a tunable or sysctl, go to System → Tunables → Add Tunable, as seen in Figure 5.6a.
+To add a loader or sysctl, go to System → Tunables → Add Tunable, as seen in Figure 5.6a.

 **Figure 5.6a: Adding a Tunable**

 |Figure56a_png|

 Table 5.6a summarizes the options when adding a tunable.
-The changes you make will not take effect until the system is rebooted as loader settings are only read when the kernel is loaded at boot time.
-As long as the tunable exists, your changes will persist at each boot and across upgrades.
-Any tunables that you add will be listed alphabetically in System → Tunables → View Tunables.
-To change the value of a tunable, click its Edit button.
-To remove a tunable, click its Delete button.

 **Table 5.6a: Adding a Tunable**